Zerubabel-J/Hello-Microverse/README.md

 <!-- Acknowledgments -->
 ## 🙏 Acknowledgments <a name="acknowledgements"></a>
-I would like to thank all of My colleagues and supporters.
+I am so gratfule for Microverse and my Colligues

 <p align="right">(<a href="#readme-top">back to top</a>)</p>